mertgokpinar/VITKAN/readme.md

 ```python
 CUDA_VISIBLE_DEVICES=0 wandb agent <your_sweep_cmd_here>
 ```
-You can use Tmux for training multiple Wandb Agents, refer to [here](run_tmux.sh) for example commands.
+You can use Tmux for training with multiple Wandb Agents at the same time, please refer to [here](run_tmux.sh) for example commands.

 **Training without Wandb**

-If you want to traing without Wandb, You can setup your parameters from [here](options.py) and use the example command bellow for training.
+If you want to perform training without Wandb, You can setup your parameters from [here](options.py) and use the example command bellow for training.

 ```python
 CUDA_VISIBLE_DEVICES=0 python train_cv.py --batch_size=8 --exp_name= exp_name --init_type=none --input_size_omic=9 --kan_gridsize=3 --kan_hlayer=2 --lr=0.0008 --lr_policy=linear --mode=SingleVisionNet_KAN --wandb=0